Oklahoma AG's letter: Walters cannot be superintendent, education secretary at same time

 OKLAHOMA CITY — Oklahoma's attorney general advised the head of the state Senate that Superintendent Ryan Walters could not serve simultaneously in his statewide elected position and as the governor's education secretary.

-The March 7 letter Attorney General Gentner Drummond sent Senate Pro Tem Greg Treat likely doomed Walters' chances of being confirmed by the Senate to serve on Gov. Kevin Stitt's Cabinet.
+The March 7 letter Attorney General Gentner Drummond sent Senate President Pro Tem Greg Treat likely doomed Walters' chances of being confirmed by the Senate to continue serving on Gov. Kevin Stitt's Cabinet.

 Stitt on Tuesday replaced Walters as education secretary.
-His office made the announcement in a news release that made no mention of the state superintendent.
 Katherine Curry, a college professor, will now serve as the governor's education secretary.

+Treat, R-Oklahoma City, was supposed to shepherd Walters through the Senate confirmation process.
+A spokesman for Treat on Wednesday confirmed that the GOP leader of the state Senate sought legal guidance on whether Walters could serve simultaneously as state superintendent and secretary of education.

 People are also reading…